Ciba Specialty Chemicals

 In 2008, Ciba was acquired by the German chemical company BASF and, in April 2009, integrated into the BASF group.
 Ciba AG initially continued to trade under the old name, but was renamed to BASF Schweiz AG in March 2010.

 The BASF subsidiary makes products in the following areas: Agriculture, Automotive, Construction & Pipes, Electronic materials, Extractive & Process Technologies, Home & Fabric Care, Inks & Graphics, Lubricants, Monomers & Water Soluble Polymers, Packaging, Paints and Coatings, Paper, Personal Care, Photo & Digital Imaging, Plastics & Rubber, Textiles & Fibers, Water treatment.

 History

 The company first came to life under the name "Gesellschaft fur Chemische Industrie", and eventually settled on an acronym of Chemische Industrie Basel sometime after 1920.

-Part of the merger agreement of 1997, between Ciba Geigy and Sandoz was that the former's industrial chemicals business would be spun off as a separate business, leading to the formation of Ciba Specialty Chemicals plc.
+Part of the merger agreement of 1997, between Ciba Geigy and Sandoz, was that the former's industrial chemicals business would be spun off as a separate business, leading to the formation of Ciba Specialty Chemicals plc.

 In 2004, Ciba bought paper chemical manufacturer Raisio Chemicals from Raisio Group.
-In 2006, Ciba divested its Textile Dyes and Chemical Auxiliaries business in a sale to Huntsman Corporation.
+In 2006, Ciba divested its textile dyes and chemical auxiliaries business in a sale to Huntsman Corporation.

 In 2007, the company announced the intention to adopt the name Ciba Inc.

 Ciba's board of directors agreed to a €3.4 billion takeover offer from BASF, the world's largest chemicals company, on 15 September 2008.

-In 2009, the company changed the name to BASF Performance Products Limited – BASF group.
+In 2009, the parent company changed the name to BASF Performance Products Limited – BASF group.